MohamedShakshak/Titanic_project_MLOps_lab_0/README.md

 make format
 ```

-## Outputs

-Typical generated outputs include:

-- Processed datasets in `data/processed/`
-- Trained model artifacts in `models/`
-- Evaluation metrics in `reports/`
-- Hydra run outputs in `outputs/`

 ## Notes

-- The repository is structured around a modular training pipeline for maintainability and extension.
-- Model behavior can be changed through configuration without modifying source code.
+- DVC is the main workflow runner for this repository.
+- Hydra provides structured configuration, while `params.yaml` is used for DVC-tracked runtime parameters.
-- The current setup is suitable for experimentation, local development, and introductory MLOps practice.
+- The project is designed for reproducible local experimentation and introductory MLOps practice.